A Quick Pick-up!

 Back in 1971, Mary Ellen and Thomas Power, our parents, opened a little cheese shop in Warwick Center, Newport News.
 Our grandparents were worried that the business didn't have a chance.
 "There isn't enough interest or demand for cheese and wine here, " our grandfather said.
 "Maybe in Europe, but not in the United States and certainly not in Tidewater, Virginia."
 But Dad had a vision and Mom agreed to sign on.
 She knew that at least we'd have good food to eat no matter the outcome.

 In the early years at the end of our school day, we would walk from our elementary school to help stock the shelves, sweep the floors, and distribute flyers to help promote the new establishment.
-It was at that time that we began to learn the values necessary to operate and build a successful business: exceptional products and customer service, attention to detail, and a passion for what you do.
+It was at that time that we began to learn the values necessary to operate and build a successful business: exceptional products, attention to detail and customer service.

-We were lucky that Tidewater had an educated population with an interest in culture and appreciation for cheese, wine, and good food.
-We are grateful for the College of William and Mary (students, facutly and staff), Colonial Williamsburg's employees and visitors, Tidewater's many military families, and our many loyal local and regional customers for helping our family's vision become a reality.
+We were lucky that Tidewater had an educated population with an interest and appreciation for cheese, wine, and good food.
+We are most grateful for the College of William and Mary (students, facutly and staff), Colonial Williamsburg's employees and visitors, Tidewater's many military families, and our many loyal local and regional customers for helping our family's vision become a reality.

 Our first favorite and most loyal customer is Mrs. Mary Humelsine, the wife of Colonial Williamsburg's President Mr. Carlisle Humelsine (CW's President from 1958-1977).
 After two years of operating the Newport News shop, Mom and Dad were invited to sign their first lease in Colonial Williamsburg's Merchants Square.
-This happened because Mrs. Humelsine told her husband, "I am getting weary of driving all the way to Newport News for good cheese, it's high time that the Powers open a shop here in Williamsburg."
+This happened because Mrs. Humelsine told her husband, "I am getting weary driving all the way to Newport News for good cheese, it's high time that the Powers open a shop here in Williamsburg."